10deepaktripathi/Propenity_Modelling_For_Products/README.md

 generate a list of customers, who might be interested in buying a given product.
 Along with these recommendations, this model will also be generating a propensity score to show how confident the system is in recommending each customer.

+# Matrix factorization
+Matrix factorization is one of the most popular approaches to implement collaborative filtering.
+In matrix factorization, a large user-item sparse matrix is decomposed into two smaller dense matrices using some MF techniques such as ALS, SVD, or SVD++.
+One of these two matrices denotes only users in reduced vector space in which each row relates to a specific user and another smaller matrix denotes only items in the same vector space in which each row relates to a specific item.
+Once these smaller matrices are learned, missing values can be predicted by multiplying these matrices again.

+IMAGE

+The main goal while trying to learn smaller matrices is to minimize the below loss function

+IMAGE

+Where ru i is the actual rating, pu is a vector representing a specific user in smaller vector space and qi is a vector representing a specific item in smaller vector space, λ is the regularization hyper parameter, (∥p2u∥ + ∥q2i∥) is the regularization term with L2 norm.
+This objective function can further be modified in various ways as stated in depending on the data we are dealing with.
+In the paper, the author has suggested two approaches namely SGD and ALS to minimize the above loss function.